-The Advisor has contractually agreed through February 28, 2025 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at a ratio no higher than 1.35% for Class R. The agreement may only be terminated with the consent of the fund's Board.
+The Advisor has contractually agreed through February 28, 2025 to waive its fees and/or reimburse fund expenses to the extent necessary to maintain the fund's total annual operating expenses (excluding certain expenses such as extraordinary expenses, taxes, brokerage, interest expense and acquired fund fees and expenses) at ratios no higher than 1.15%, 1.90%, 0.90%, 0.90% and 0.98% for Class A, Class C, Class R6, Institutional Class and Class S, respectively.
+The agreement may only be terminated with the consent of the fund's Board.